One Piece (1999 TV series): Other music

 On December 23, 2019, a teaser video was uploaded on Arashi's YouTube channel, in collaboration with the anime.
 The 39-second video for the song A-ra-shi: Reborn, has the 5 animated members of the band mingling with the crew from the anime, up until the moment when Arashi is about to give a concert.
 The full version video was released on January 4, 2020.

+For the One Piece Log: Fishman Island Saga, the opening theme for the first nine episodes as well as the ending theme for the One Piece Fan Letter special is a new version of the "We Go!" opening theme, performed by the Straw Hat Pirates; another version of the song performed by Hikakin & Seikin with Mayumi Tanaka (credited as Monkey D. Luffy) is used from episodes 10–13; another version by Hololive's Shirakami Fubuki, Houshou Marine and Tsunomaki Watame with Maki Otsuki from episodes 14–17; and a final version by Hololive English's Takanashi Kiara and Hakos Baelz and Hololive Indonesia's Kobo Kanaeru with Hiroshi Kitadani for the rest of the series, and the ending theme is "Sailing", performed by Be First.

 Reception

 Ratings

-The anime has been very well-received.
+The anime has been very well received.
 The first episode of the anime adaptation earned a viewer rating of 12.4%, behind Pokémon and ahead of Ojamajo Doremi.
 In Japan, One Piece has consistently been among the top five animated shows in television viewer ratings, as of 2020.

 On international online video platforms, the One Piece anime got 1.9 million demand expressions per month in 2016, making it the year's most popular anime and fourteenth most popular TV show in the world, according to Business Insider.
 In the United States, where it is available on the Hulu streaming platform, One Piece was 2018's most binge-watched television show in the states of Illinois and Wisconsin.

-In 2022, One Piece was the most watched TV show of the year in the world, beating Stranger Things and Monkey D. Luffy was ranked as top three world's most popular character according to TV Time, a popular tracking service.
+In 2022, One Piece was the most watched TV show of the year in the world, beating Stranger Things, and Monkey D. Luffy was ranked as top three world's most popular character according to TV Time, a popular tracking service.

-Sales and revenue

-On numerous occasions, the One Piece anime has topped Japan's DVD sales charts.

-The following table lists the annual content revenue from One Piece media in Japan, as reported by market research firm Hakuhodo.

-The following table lists Toei Animation's net earnings from One Piece anime home media, including domestic and overseas licensing as well as overseas sales, between 2003 and 2019.
-It does not include sales or earnings from domestic or overseas licensee companies, such as Fuji TV in Japan or Toonami in North America, for example, but only includes Toei Animation's earnings as an anime licensor and overseas distributor.